 An overview of the chemicals examined for this Triennial Review follows:

 Summary of Proposed Metals Changes

-Proposed revisions to metals standards are summarized in the attached “Metals Summary Table-May 2014” for quick reference.
+Proposed revisions to metals standards are summarized in the attached “Metals Summary Table” for quick reference.
 Modifications to standards reflect: updates to National Recommended Water Quality Criterion (NRWQC); revision of metals standards to reflect, where appropriate, the dissolved metal concentration; the addition of acute and chronic standards; and for hardness dependent metals, equation based standards applicable to a range of specific instream hardnesses from 25 mg/l to 400 mg/L.